zayne-labs/call-api/README.md

 }

 if (error) {
- console.error(error.errorName); // contains the name of the error console.error(error.message); // contains the error message console.error(error.errorData); // contains the original error object }
+ console.error(error.name); // contains the name of the error console.error(error.message); // contains the error message console.error(error.errorData); // contains the original error object }